Frequently Asked Questions

 What if I cannot make it on the night and time my class year and house are scheduled to draw?

 You are responsible for making arrangements for a proxy to pick your room.
 You need to contact someone who can represent you during room draw.
 Please send an e-mail to this person and include your name and ID number and written permission allowing her to be your proxy.
-This person must bring the e-mail to room draw.
-Please DO NOT send an e-mail to housing with this information.
+This person must bring the e-mail to room draw, either printed or available to show on a smartphone or tablet device.
+Please DO NOT send an e-mail to the Office of Residence Life with this information.

 Why don't people already living in the house get priority over people moving into the house, when they have the same class year?